 In our next blog, we’ll discuss how crucial it is for the insurance industry to embrace a multi-channel approach to program and affinity development.
 We’ll also look at some of today’s innovators for inspiration.
 Which new leaders are using their knowledge of the changing customer landscape to reduce insurance gaps by placing insurance at the point of need – offering a path of opportunity and growth?

-You can tap into more insights on the program and affinity business by listening to our recent webinar, The Power of the Insurance Niche Market: Program and Affinity Business is Hot Hot Hot, a conversation with myself and PIMA Executive Director and industry expert, Ann Dieleman.
+You can tap into more insights on insurance the affinity programs business by listening to our recent webinar, The Power of the Insurance Niche Market: Program and Affinity Business is Hot Hot Hot, a conversation with myself and PIMA Executive Director and industry expert, Ann Dieleman.
 You also can gather the latest program and affinity insurance trends in one place by downloading, A Roadmap to the Future of Insurance: Program and Affinity Business.

 [i] Morgan, H. Wayne, William McKinley and His America, p.
 293, Kent State University Press, 2003